 Hard coffee candy is great for a regular coffee pick-me-up when you can’t brew a cup of coffee, but it’s also great in recipes.
-Melt high-quality hard coffee candies down to use as a coffee flavor additive in homemade truffles, coffee syrups, or even cookie decorations.
+Melt high-quality hard coffee candies down to use as a coffee flavour additive in homemade truffles, coffee syrups, or even cookie decorations.

 Chocolate coffee truffles, on the other hand, are indulgent treats for days when you just need to treat yourself or a loved one.

 They come in decorative gift boxes and add a touch of sophistication to any dessert or ice cream.